 But even if the asphalt is the correct thickness, if the prep site underneath was not done properly, this can also lead to cracking.
 Asphalt needs a strong foundation.
 The site needs to be excavated, leveled and filled with the right mixture of materials so that it provides the necessary stability.

 Weakened paver seams can also lead to faster cracking.
 Every parking lot has seams, because after all, you cannot lay the asphalt down in one large sheet.
 Constructing the joints is challenging even for a seasoned paving company.
 Factors including weather, type of equipment, size and shape of the lot and more can all affect the strength of the joints.

 But most asphalt cracks due to lack of proper maintenance.
-When you first have your Utah parking lot installed, your contractor will likely include a sealant as part of the job.
+When parking lots in Salt Lake Ctiy, Utah first get installed, your contractor will likely include a sealant as part of the job.
 But these do not last forever — they need to be reapplied periodically.
 But like many of life’s chores, if there’s no emergency, the job may be shelved.

 In the meantime, small cracks begin to appear, and they slowly get larger.
 Slowly is the key here, because it’s not the type of damage you may notice right away — it’s insidious.
 And the cracks are not just ugly; they act as a portal for rainwater and snowmelt to penetrate your lot’s surface, eroding the substrate and undermining the integrity of your entire lot.

 Tools of the Asphalt Repair Trade